BlazeX9/AI-ML/README.md

 External Knowledge Source -> Text Chunking -> Embedding -> Vector Database -> Query Encoder -> Retriever -> Augmentation -> Response

-`Text Chunking`: Breaks large documents into small, semantically meaningful chunks
+**`Text Chunking:`** Breaks large documents into small, semantically meaningful chunks
-`Embedding`: Converts each chunk into numerical vectors
+**`Embedding:`** Converts each chunk into numerical vectors
-`Vector Database`: Stores embeddings and enables similarity search for fast information retrieval
+**`Vector Database:`** Stores embeddings and enables similarity search for fast information retrieval
-`Query Encoder`: Transforms the user's query into a vector for comparison with stored embeddings
+**`Query Encoder:`** Transforms the user's query into a vector for comparison with stored embeddings
-`Retriever`: Finds and returns the most relevant chunks from the database based on query similarity
+**`Retriever:`** Finds and returns the most relevant chunks from the database based on query similarity
-`Augmentation`: At this step, retrieved documents are combined with the user's query to form a new enriched prompt for the LLM<br>
+**`Augmentation:`** At this step, retrieved documents are combined with the user's query to form a new enriched prompt for the LLM<br>

-`Hallucination`: Traditional generative models can produce incorrect or fabricated information.
+**`Hallucination:`** Traditional generative models can produce incorrect or fabricated information.
 RAG reduces this risk by retrieving relevant and verified external data as context.
-`FAISS`: Facebook AI Similarity Search is a library developed by Meta for storing and efficiently searching vector embeddings.
+**`FAISS:`** Facebook AI Similarity Search is a library developed by Meta for storing and efficiently searching vector embeddings.
 It performs fast similarity searches to find vectors that are most similar to a given query.
-`Semantic Search`:
+**`Semantic Search:`**

 ## Model Context Protocol (MCP)